TVNZ presenter Ali Pugh talks about her time on the UC Journalism programme

 Award-winning senior writer Martin van Beynen

-Former UC graduate Martin van Beynen is now an award-winning senior writer and columnist for The Press.
+Former UC graduate Martin van Beynen is an award-winning senior writer and columnist for The Press.
 In the 2010 Canon Media Awards he won the Story of the Year award for a feature on the trial and acquittal of David Bain, and was later named Fairfax Media Journalist of the Year 2010–11.
 At the 2012 Canon Media awards, he won Senior Reporter of the Year, Senior Newspaper Feature Writer of the Year, and the prestigious Wolfson Fellow to Cambridge University.
-His book, Trapped: Remarkable Stories of Survival from the 2011 Canterbury Earthquake, was published in 2012.
+He is the author of the book Trapped: Remarkable Stories of Survival from the 2011 Canterbury Earthquake, which was published in 2012, and Black Hands: Inside the Bain Family Murders, a popular podcast series.

 I still think, even after 25 years in journalism, it is a noble job.
 You may not change the world but in many ways you are the eyes, ears, conscience, advocate and analyst for the public.
 Journalism has plenty of mundane moments but generally every day is interesting, different and challenging.
 You have a lot of control over your work and you can shine as an individual or as part of a team.
 Rapidly changing technologies and media vehicles or platforms provide many more opportunities for career development and variety.
 Journalism has given me the opportunity to work in other countries, to indulge my interests, to try different things including management and play a role in the community.
 Most of all I like the people who are attracted to the job.